matheo/UserBundle/Resources/doc/index.md

 $ php app/console doctrine:schema:update --force
 ```

-You can import some default data fixtures:
+You can import some default data fixtures if you have `doctrine/doctrine-fixtures-bundle` installed:

 ``` bash
 $ php app/console doctrine:fixtures:load